Ross Perot: Economic policy

+of our federally funded research universities and the National Institutes of Health?"

+Perot was strongly opposed to neoliberalism, and was credited with marking the "first clear repudiation" of the neoliberal economic policies pursued by Ronald Reagan:

 In his 1993 book Not For Sale at Any Price, Perot expressed support for giving tax cuts for small and medium-sized enterprises, as opposed to larger corporations.
 Additionally, Perot supported a balanced budget amendment, stating, "spending should not exceed revenue for 27 consecutive years."
 On trade, Perot stated that NAFTA caused the trade deficit between Mexico and the United States and a loss of manufacturing jobs.
 His position on free trade and NAFTA became his defining campaign principle of both the 1992 and 1996 presidential elections.
 Perot argued: "We have got to stop sending jobs overseas.
 It's pretty simple: If you're paying $12, $13, $14 an hour for factory workers and you can move your factory south of the border, pay a dollar an hour for labor, ... have no health care—that's the most expensive single element in making a car—have no environmental controls, no pollution controls and no retirement, and you don't care about anything but making money, there will be a giant sucking sound going south."

+For the 1992 election, Perot unveiled an ambitious budget program that would balance the budget through redistributive policies.
+The most prominent element of the plan was Perot's proposal to raise the income tax bracket of 4% wealthiest households from 31 to 33 percent, and to raise it further to 35 percent in the future.
+Other points included increasing the taxable portion of Social Security benefits from 50 to 85 percent for recipients with income of $25,000 or more, as well as implementing a tax on hitherto tax-free employer-paid health insurance, with Perot arguing that a tax-free workplace insurance creates an unfair advantage for those who receive health insurance through their job.
+The plan also called for doubling cigarette tax and increasing gasoline tax by 50 cents a gallon.
+Perot explained that higher gasoline tax would help conserve energy and reduce pollution.
+He also advocated the creation of a special allowance for the workers disproportionately affected by the higher gasoline price.
+The plan also included massive cuts in military spending and scrapping the proposed space station project, which Perot derided as "a vacation home in space".

-Personal life
+Personal life and death

-Perot and his wife Margot (née Birmingham), a graduate of Goucher College, had five children (Ross Jr., Nancy, Suzanne, Carolyn, and Katherine) and 19 grandchildren.
-With an estimated net worth of about US$4.1 billion in 2019, he was ranked by Forbes as the 167th-richest person in the United States.
+Perot and his wife Margot (née Birmingham; born November 15, 1933), a graduate of Goucher College, had five children including Ross Jr., and 19 grandchildren.

-Death
+Perot was raised in the Methodist faith.
+However, he converted to Presbyterianism and became a member of the Highland Park Presbyterian Church in the late 1960s.
+Perot was described as very faithful in church attendance.